shiminguo/IMEX-Legendre-Spectral-Ideal-MHD-MATLAB/README.md

 Memory: 64 GB RAM

 (2)Code Structure and Main Programs
-The repository contains five main driver programs corresponding to the numerical experiments in the paper:
+The repository contains the following main driver programs corresponding to the numerical experiments in the paper:

 (2-1)main_adaptive_uniform_comparison.m
 Compares the numerical results of the time-adaptive scheme and the uniform time-step scheme, including: